compbiozurich/UZH-BIO392/course-results/2023/Eric Thiele /Reference Resources for Human Genome Variants.md

   Features include inserts, deletions, duplications, inversions, translocations, and many other types of structural variation data.
 The genomic locations, breakpoints, size, and genetic context of these changes are all given in great detail.

+# NCBI:ClinVar

+- includes a significant amount of information on genomic variations, including copy number variations (CNVs), structural changes, insertions, deletions, and single nucleotide variants (SNVs).
+It provides thorough details on the pathogenicity, clinical interpretation, and related diseases or conditions for these variations.